Genre: Mystery, Romance, Thriller

 Visually there are some ground-breaking craftsmanship in the film, from the opening eye-focusing montages to the recurrent vertigo motif, even an abrupt cartoon snippet during the hair-raising nightmare scenes (which I estimate should be credited to the restore department).
 But the magnetic gravitation is the enigmatic pleasure from the perspective of a mutual love affair between a well-clad former detective and an equally enigmatic married woman (not the generic femme fatale brand though) whose motivation has been tainted since the very beginning.
 So in spite of that the set-up is almost immaculately deployed (until a rather second-rate glitch to culminate the finale), but one thing might not be so popular as it was half a century ago, the shifting role of female in the society, Kim Novak’s character’s vulnerability and fatalism infatuation just doesn’t feel sound enough to elevate the plot onto the final peak.
 Partially it is also the performers’ problem, Novak’s glacial distance cannot pull herself through as a deft actor (neither for the scheme nor for the film), so it descends to a mere sexual impulse from James Stewart’s standpoint, which I don’t suppose is Hitchcock’s idea.
 Also Stewart’s paranoid “minute copy” compulsion does mar some empathy toward him.

-So the film has its old-fashioned value of love and done an acute anatomy of the hallucinatory symptoms when one falls for a feigned personality (the torture is bilateral), but calls it “the best film ever” is a way too grave grandstanding which does no good to any films at all (even CITIZEN KANE has to pay its price), but I daresay 10 years later, VERTIGO will add another title under its belt, “a one-time champion of the best film of all time”.
+So the film has its old-fashioned value of love and done an acute anatomy of the hallucinatory symptoms when one falls for a feigned personality (the torture is bilateral), but calls it “the best film ever” is a way too grave grandstanding which does no good to any films at all (even CITIZEN KANE has to pay its price), but I daresay 10 years after, VERTIGO will add another title under its belt, “a one-time champion of the best film of all time”.